microsoft/BotBuilder-Samples/experimental/generation/readme.md

 ### Merging

 Once you have generated a bot and customized it, you might want to change your schema and generate again.
-In order to support this, the --merge flag will merge the newly generated assets into your existing assets.
+Merging enables you to add the newly generated assets to your existing assets, without losing your customizations.

+With the `bf-generate` plugin merging is enabled by the `--merge` flag.
+With Composer, merging occurs when you regenerate your dialog assets.

 The merge should not overwrite any of your work, but it is a good idea to commit before merging.
 Rules for merging:
  1) A file unchanged since last generated will be overwritten by the new file.
  2) A changed file will have its .lg/.lu enum or .dialog triggers overwritten,